INFORMSJoC/2023.0257/README.md

  based on pairwise loss.

 This project contains three folders: `data`, `results`, `src`.

 - `data`: This folder includes the data used in the paper.
 - `results`: This folder contains the results of the experiments.
 - `src`: This folder contains the source code and the code for experiment comparison.

 ## Data

 The  datasets used for the numerical study are available in the `data` directory.

 ## Replicating

 To reproduce each result in the paper, please run the file with the corresponding case number in the "src" directory.
-For example, to generate the numerical results of weight in Simulation 1 of Section 5.1 (Figure 2), please run matlab `src/Sim1/Simu_1/Figure1_Figure2.m`.
+For example, to generate the numerical results of weight in Simulation 1 of Section 5.1 (Figure 2), please run MATLAB `src/Sim1/Simu_1/Figure1_Figure2.m`.

 See the README.md file in each folder for a detailed description.

 ## Ongoing Development

-This code is being developed on an on-going basis at the author's [Github site](https://github.com/xpzong/2023.0257).
+This code is being developed on an on-going basis at the author's [GitHub site](https://github.com/xpzong/2023.0257).